-It’s been over a year since we moved to Girona, Spain, – I can’t believe it.
-In that time we’ve scoured the city for the best restaurants in Girona.
+When we moved to Girona, Spain, in 2016, we made a promise to visit all of the best restaurants in Girona.
 The Catalan and contemporary cuisine is a reason to visit Girona alone.
 In fact, much of Girona tourism focuses not just on the history of Girona Old Town, but on the Girona food scene.
 It’s no wonder we live here.
-There are just so many wonderful Girona Restaurants.
+There are just so many wonderful Girona restaurants.